melodiaz23/learning-js/react-js/README.md

     - We can manipulate the HTML structure (DOM) on the page.
     - Allow us to change what the users sees without fetching a new HTML page.

-While with vanilla js we need to write/describe every single step (imperative aproach), with react
+While with vanilla js we need to write/describe every single step (imperative aproach), with react we are able to write declarative code.

 So, react is: